kaush4l/Indigo/README.md

 # Project Setup:

+## Preferred way
+Install VSCode or VSCodium
+Use the remote SSH button to connect to server so that changes can tested on server itself.

 ## Check out project:
 	Go to your desired work location and open command prompt from that folder Then use the following commands: